Click on a letter above to view the list of gems.

 Webmineral.com

+Painite is a rare borate mineral.
 Until recently, Painite was thought to be the rarest of all gemstones with only a couple faceted gems in existence.
 At first, the only mineral specimen was a red crystal kept in the British Museum in London, weighing 1.7 grams which was discovered in 1951 and identified in 1957 as a new mineral .
 Eventually, other crystals were identified and finally a faceted gem came into existence.
-The recent find in Mogok has brought Painite to the market in greater quantities but it is still a very rare gem.
+The recent find in Mogok has brought Painite to the market in greater quantities but it is still a rare gem.
 The only two sources of Painite are f

 rom near Ohngaing Village (which is also the type locality) and Kyauk-Pyat-Thet, both in Mogok, Sagaing District, Mandalay Division, Myanmar (Burma).
 Painite is a member of the Fluoborite - Painite mineral series that also includes Jeremejevite.